 The tracker file indexer will run by default in some cases, even if it doesn't show up in your startup applications.
-If that is the case, and you want to disable it, run tracker-preferences and make sure all indexed file locations are unchecked, then go to the last tab and remove the indexes.
-Or (perhaps easier), run tracker-control -r to stop the processes and remove all indexes, if you want the service completely disabled.
+If that is the case, and you want to disable it, run tracker3 reset -r -s to stop the processes and remove all indexes, if you want the service completely disabled.
 To be even more sure it will not be started automatically, execute this: